Kris Twardek

-Kristopher David Twardek (born 8 March 1997) is a Canadian professional soccer player who plays as a winger for Canadian Premier League club Valour FC.
+Kristopher David Twardek (born 8 March 1997) is a Canadian professional soccer player who plays as a winger for League of Ireland Premier Division club Galway United.
 A former youth international for the Czech Republic, he has been capped by Canada at full international level.

 Early life

 Twardek was born in Toronto, Ontario and raised in Ottawa.
 His father is Czech and his mother is Canadian.

 Club career

 Early career

 Twardek began playing with West Carleton SC at the age of five.
 He graduated from the Ottawa South United Academy before signing for English club Millwall.

 Millwall

 In 2013, Twardek joined the academy of English Championship side Millwall and signed his first professional contract with the club in April 2015.

 After missing the start of the 2015–16 season, due to a dislocated toe sustained in July, he returned from injury on 8 October 2015, playing in the reserve match against Plymouth Argyle U21.
 Towards the end of the 2015–16 season, Twardek appeared three times as an unused substitute.
 Following this, Twardek signed a one–year contract extension with the club.

 Twardek made his senior debut for Millwall on 30 August 2016, in an EFL Trophy game against West Bromwich Albion under-23s, where he set up a goal for Jimmy Abdou, in a 2–0 win.
 However, although he made three appearances, his first team place at Millwall became limited, leading him to get loaned out for first team football.
 By the time he went out on loan, he made three appearances for the side.

 In the 2017–18 season, Twardek made his league debut for Millwall on 21 November 2017, coming on as a late substitute, in a 0–0 draw against Hull City.
 He went on to make two more appearances for the side before being loaned out to Carlisle United.
 He was released by Millwall at the end of the 2017–18 season.